dsainz3/smokehouse/README.md

 To keep recipes consistent, use the provided template:

 - **[Recipe Template](TEMPLATE_RECIPE.md)**
+  - Include the cook/author (name or initials) so collaborators know who wrote the guide.

 Copy the template when adding a new recipe and fill it out as needed.
 Not all sections are required for every cook.